AnthonySteele/anthonysteele.github.io/TypeSystems.md

 > "I think Java and C# have done a reasonable job at hovering near the balance point. ...
 So, a little type safety, like a little salt, is a good thing.
 Too much, on the other hand, can have unfortunate consequences."
 - Robert C Martin, [Types and Tests, January 2017](http://blog.cleancoder.com/uncle-bob/2017/01/13/TypesAndTests.html)

 I can't really agree with Uncle Bob this time.
 As far as type safety goes, I'd like to lean as far in that direction as the expressiveness of the type system allows.
 To add value, I'd prefer more type expressiveness over less type safety.
-Yes, types and tests are different tools towards reliability and I'd like both.
+Yes, types and tests are different tools towards reliability, and I'd like both.

+The point that adding to the type system is added complexity is of course valid; I've been talking about complexity at length above.
+But we deal with large and complex class libraries already, that's the price of entry.
+Shifting some of that complexity onto the complier is not necessarily bad: it might be bad, if it's done badly, or it might be great if done well.